zanewalker/gitWorkshop-THS/README.md

     `git commit -m "modifyHello merged into master"` Git will tell you after you commit that your branch has been merged.
     **Congratulations!
 You just solved your first merge conflict, a major step in your journey with Git!**

+### Extras
+If you want a really cool intro to the GitHub workflow and another explanation of the branching and merging process, checkout [this article](https://guides.github.com/introduction/flow/) from GitHub!

+### Sources
+Merge conflict tutorial informed by [JonathanMH's tutorial](https://jonathanmh.com/how-to-create-a-git-merge-conflict/).